pmuens/awesome-serverless/README.md

 - [The AWS Lambda power tuning project](https://www.linkedin.com/pulse/aws-lambda-power-tuning-alex-casalboni) - Introduction blog post about the [AWS Lambda power tuning project](https://github.com/alexcasalboni/aws-lambda-power-tuning).
 - [Launching Snyk for serverless](https://snyk.io/blog/launching-snyk-for-serverless/) - Snyk’s solution for securing your serverless functions.
 - [Serverless applications with Firebase Cloud Functions](https://bypeopletechnologies.com/blog/2017/04/25/create-serverless-application-with-firebase-cloud-functions/) - Tutorial on how to create Serverless applications with Firebase Cloud Functions.
+- [Bulding a serverless MERN story app - Zero to deploy part 1](https://scotch.io/tutorials/build-a-serverless-mern-story-app-with-webtask-io-zero-to-deploy-1) - Part 1 of the blog post series on how to build a serverless app with Webtask.io.

 ## Screencasts